stenwt/librarium/docusaurus-librarium/docs/docs-content/04-clusters/05-brownfield-clusters.md

 ---
 title: "Brownfield Clusters"
 metaTitle: "Managing brownfield clusters on Palette"
-metaDescription: "Importing and managing brownfield clusters provisioned on any CSP using other orchestration tools"
+description: "Importing and managing brownfield clusters provisioned on any CSP using other orchestration tools"
-hideToC: false
-fullWidth: false
+hide_table_of_contents: false

 sidebar_custom_props:
     icon: "cloud-download-alt"
 ---